 Drugs for PAH can also help relieve these symptoms.

 Once you’re diagnosed with PAH, you’ll work closely with your doctor.
-Together, you’ll make a treatment plan.
-This includes taking medications.
-To manage your condition, you need to take your PAH medication for life.
+Together, you’ll make a treatment plan, which includes taking medications.
+To properly manage your condition, you need to take your PAH medication long term.